cyberbotics/competition-template/README.md

 ### Create your own Participant Repository from this Template

 1. [Click here](../../generate) to create your own repository automatically or do it manually by clicking on the green button "Use this template".
 If you get a 404 page it's probably because you are not connected to your GitHub account.
-   1. Fill the "Repository name" field with a name for your controller.
+  - Fill the "Repository name" field with a name for your controller.
-   1. Choose the visibility of your controller, keep it "Public" if you don't care about people looking at your controller code otherwise set it to "Private".
+  - Choose the visibility of your controller, keep it "Public" if you don't care about people looking at your controller code otherwise set it to "Private".
-   1. Finally, click on the green button "Create repository from template".
+  - Finally, click on the green button "Create repository from template".

 You should continue reading this document on your **own** repository page and not the benchmark creator's repo. **This is important** in order to be able to use the links in the following sections.

 #### If you set your Repository as Private, add the Organizer as a Collaborator

-1. [Click here](../../settings/access) to go to the "Collaborators" setting page
-   1. You might need to confirm the access by re-entering your GitHub password.
+1. [Click here](../../settings/access) to go to the "Collaborators" setting page.
+You might need to confirm the access by re-entering your GitHub password.
 1. You should see a "Manage access" box where you will see the current collaborators of the repo.
 Click on the "Add people" and search for "ORGANIZER_NAME".
 When you found the organizer, add them to the repository.